edatfreecodecamp/python-math/Algebra-with-Python/Algebra-Read-Me-Course-Outline.md

 <p>
 <hr>
 <p>
-You will get the Colab notebook used in the video after the next part.
-Now it's time to practice making your own functions in your Colab notebook.
-Here is your assignment: Create Python functions for the decimal-to-fraction conversions from Week 3<p>
+Now it's time to practice making your own functions in your Colab notebook.<p>
+Assignment: Create Python functions for the decimal-to-fraction conversions from Week 3<p>
 <p>
 <hr>
 <p>